Autumn roasts with the most

 The Maytime Inn, Asthall

-A super-pretty rural pub with rooms in the Mitford village of Asthall, with exposed brick work, Farrow and Ball walls, log fires and a stonkingly lovely garden with amazing views, it also happens to be a 10 minute drive from the Cotswold Wildlife Park and in glorious Cotswolds walking country.
+A super-pretty rural pub with rooms in the Mitford village of Asthall, with exposed brick work, Farrow and Ball walls, log fires and a stonkingly lovely garden with amazing views.
+It also happens to be a 10-minute drive from the Cotswold Wildlife Park and in glorious walking country.
 It’s unpretentious here, and very dog-friendly, so it’s ideal for families out for the day.
 Good value roasts at two courses for £21.95 and three courses for £24.95.
-Portions are generous, take your elasticated trousers!
+Portions are generous, mind, so take your elasticated trousers!

 The Greyhound, Rotherfield Peppard

 Celeb chef Antony Worrall Thompson is the man twiddling the knobs in the kitchen at this rural pub.
-It’s a lovely place– a bit quirky, with giant teddy bears hanging from the beams , but also warm and exhibiting a flair that is often missing from identikit ‘Farrow-and-Balled’ pubs.
+It’s a lovely place– a bit quirky, with giant teddy bears hanging from the beams , but also warm and exhibiting a flair that is often missing from identikit ‘grey palette’ pubs.
 The big calling card here is the wagyu beef – even the Sunday roast potatoes are made in the beef fat.
-The service is friendly but slick (Worrall Thompson’s wife is maitre d’) and prices are competitive – £18-23 for a roast here is a steal.
+The service is friendly but slick (Mrs Worrall Thompson is maitre d’) and prices are competitive – £18-23 for a roast here is a steal.